RockSolt/next_page/README.md

 ```

 ### Link Helpers
 This gem does not do any rendering.
 It does provide helper methods for generating links.
-The resource will include the following additional methods:
+The resource will include the following additional methods (when the request header Accept is `'application/vnd.api+json'`):
 - current_page
 - next_page
 - total_pages
 - per_page

+#### Count Query
+In some cases (such as grouping), calling count on the query does not provide an accurate representation.
+If that is the case, then there are two ways to override the default behavior:
+- provide a count_query that can resolve the attributes
+- specify the following attributes manually: current_page, total_count, and per_page

 ## Installation
 Add this line to your application's Gemfile: